pascal-wolf/two-agent-approach/README.md

-# Multi-Agent LLM Approach
+# Demo two Agent Approach

-This repository focuses on a Multi-Agent LLM approach in which different agents are able to answer qualitative and quantitative questions.
+This repository focuses on a two agent LLM approach in which different agents are able to answer qualitative and quantitative questions.

 ![alt text](/images/demo_ui.png)